mconlon17/vivo-etl/README.md

 # Extract

-Get data from on-line sources such as PubMed, Dimensions, ORCiD.
+Get data from on-line sources such as PubMed, WoS, Dimensions, ORCiD.

 The result of "getting data" should be to return collections of JSON objects ready for further processing.

+One module per source -- returned objects are the same whether returning from PubMed, Dimensions, or ORCiD -- a pub is a pub.
+Zotero and CSL have extensive property models for publications.

 # Transform